 Phosphorus May Be Restricted for those with Kidney Disease

-Foods high in phosphorus tend to be those that are processed.
+Foods high in phosphates tend to be those that are processed.
 Phosphorus is added as a food preservative in the following:

 These substances are completely absorbed by the body and can increase phosphorus levels.

-Fluids May Be Restricted for those with Kidney Disease
+Fluids May Be Restricted or Increased for those with Kidney Disease

 Some ways to avoid fluid overload include the following: